PANTHEONtech/StoneWork/examples/nat-router/README.md

 - Next, the IP addresses of the interfaces need to be edited in `./config/day0-config.yaml` to match the target environment.
 Replace `80.80.80.1/24` with the actual external IP subnet and `192.168.1.1/24` with the actual IP subnet of the private network.

-Next hop of the default route has to be updated accordingly.
+  Next, the hop of the default route has to be updated accordingly.

-- Finally, open `config/add-nat-config.yaml` and change IP pool used by S-NAT from `80.80.80.1` (`/32`) to the actual IP address of the StoneWork deployment on the public side.
+- Finally, open `config/add-nat-config.yaml` and change the IP pool used by S-NAT from `80.80.80.1` (`/32`) to the actual IP address of the StoneWork deployment on the public side.